frank-emrich/freezeml-pldi2020-artifact/README.md

 Reproducing the Paper Results
 =============================

-The FreezeML paper contains a large set of example programs in Table 14 in Appendix A.  The easiest way to verify that Links implements FreezeML is by checking that for each program in Table 14 there exists a corresponding version in Links of the same type, modulo minor differences described later on.
+The FreezeML paper contains a large set of example programs in Figure 1 in Section 2.1.
+The easiest way to verify that Links implements FreezeML is by checking that for each program in Figure 1 there exists a corresponding version in Links of the same type, modulo minor differences described later on.

-Note that those examples in Table 14 marked with X (i.e., A8, E1, and E3) do not type-check in FreezeML and do not type-check in Links, either.
-The examples from Table 14 rely on the functions given in Figure 15 with their respective types.
+Note that those examples in Figure 1 marked with X (i.e., A8, E1, and E3) do not type-check in FreezeML and do not type-check in Links, either.
+The examples from Figure 1 rely on the functions given in Figure 2 with their respective types.

 Thus, we provide two separate files in the `~/freezeml` directory:

-  * `environment.links` contains the definitions of functions shown in Figure
+  * `environment.links` contains the definitions of functions shown in Figure 2.
-    15. This is a valid Links source file.
+    This is a valid Links source file.

-  * `examples.tests` contains the examples from Table 14, which in turn use the functions from `environment.links`
+  * `examples.tests` contains the examples from Figure 1, which in turn use the functions from `environment.links`

 The file `examples.tests` contains verbatim translations of the corresponding programs from Figure 14, with the following special cases:

   1. The examples A11\*, A12\*, C6\*, E3, and E3• exhibit the interaction of
-   FreezeML and Links' inference of linearity, which we described in section 6 of the paper: In these examples, we need to annotate function parameters with their kind to prevent Links from inferring that the parameter is linear.
-   However, the *types* of the function parameters are still inferred.
+     FreezeML and Links' inference of linearity, which we described in Section 6 of the paper.
+In these examples, we need to annotate function parameters with their kind to prevent Links from inferring that the parameter is linear.
+However, the *types* of the function parameters are still inferred as expected.

-2. We have discovered that examples F3 and F4 need an annotation on the variable `x`, which we will fix in the final version of the paper.

-3. We have omitted example F10.
-This is due to an oversight we only discovered after submitting the paper.
-Program F10 only type-checks in a version of FreezeML that does not obey the value restriction.
-We will clarify this in the final version of the paper.
+  2. Example F10 from the paper is omitted as it only type-checks in a version of FreezeML that does not obey the value restriction.
+Links enforces the value restriction, thus there is no way to typecheck example F10 .

 Reading examples.tests
 ----------------------

 The file `examples.tests` contains several blocks of consecutive lines, separated by an empty line.
-Each such block represents one example from Table 14.
+Each such block represents one example from Figure 1.

-The first line in each block contains a description, indicating which example from Table 14 the current block represents.
+The first line in each block contains a description, indicating which example from Figure 1 the current block represents.

 The second line in most cases contains the actual Links code.
 Alternatively, in some cases, the second line contains a path to a `.links` file containing the